 ‘We all have voices and it’s important for us to use our voices in some way, shape or form.
 I think if more people did it, it wouldn’t feel so alien.
 It shouldn’t feel so strange to do it.’

 Kojey Radical’s lyrics are probably most powerful because he’s not telling us what to think, he’s not telling us how to vote and he’s not alienating listeners with different life experiences.
 Instead, his work hones in on the everyday, relatable experiences that help make these huge themes tangible.
-Take the track After Winter, for example, which deals with black slavery: Can’t rewrite the past / No way, that’s a long story / Saw Roots before I saw Toy Story.

 The idea that my work was social or political was alien to me, because I never considered that when I was making it